mirfire/azure-bicep-training/README.md

 ### App Service Based (PaaS)

-Deploying code directly to an Azure-controlled environment.
+Deploying code directly to an Azure-controlled environment through App Service.
+Works, though possibly more expensive than a container-as-a-service based solution as we are billed for the underlying machine(s) running the code.

 ```mermaid
 flowchart LR